dbrattli/NAisParser/README.md

 ![coverage](https://gitlab.com/dbrattli/AisParser/badges/master/coverage.svg)

-An NMEA AIS [AIVDM/AIVDO](http://catb.org/gpsd/AIVDM.html) parser for .NET Core.
-Written in F# using FParsec.
-The advantage of using a parser combinator library is that the implementation looks very similar to the specification.
-Thus the code is clean and  easyer to validate against the specification.
+An NMEA marine Automatic Identification System (AIS) [AIVDM/AIVDO](http://catb.org/gpsd/AIVDM.html) decoder for .NET Standard.
+Written in F# using [FParsec](http://www.quanttec.com/fparsec/).
+The main advantage of using a parser combinator library such as FParsec, and using an applicative (functor) style is that the implementation looks very similar to the specification, thus the code is clean, and easy to extend and validate against the specification.

 Currently parses: